-*We will be enforcing a 2 night minimum stay for arrivals between Saturday and Wednesday and a 3 night minimum stay for arrivals on Thursday and Friday.
+*We will be enforcing minimum night stays throughout the season.
+Please inquire with our guest services team regarding current minimums.
 Any reduction in your original reservation will result in a forfeiture of the night(s) the reservation is being amended by. (ie. If you booked for three nights arriving on a Friday and depart a day early or arrive a day later, you will forfeit the night that was dropped).
 A change in dates may be permitted if occupancy allows, however, the rate must remain equal to or higher than the original reservation.

 *Our front desk will be open 24/7 for any of your wants or needs.
 Please remember, we are here to serve you in any way we can.

 * Our Great Room Lounge will open for cocktails and a live piano concert on Friday, May 27 at 6:00p.m and resume service 6 days a week.
 Our resident pianist, Bill Trowell, will be returning.
 The Great Room will be closed on Sundays.

 *We ask that you please maintain a distance of 6 feet between you and our other guests during your time with us, particularly when in common areas such as the pool, Great Room, lobby, hallways and our elevator lobby.
 Hand sanitizer stations are located throughout the property, though routine hand washing with soap and water is best.
 As per the current Government imposed regulations, a facial covering is required upon entering the building if you are unvaccinated.